John C. Milhiser: Legal career

 He started his legal career in the Sangamon County State's Attorney's office in 1997 and spent time in the juvenile, civil, and felony divisions before entering private practice in 2003.
 He returned to the State's Attorney's Office in 2008 as the First Assistant State's Attorney.
 Milhiser served as adjunct professor at Springfield College in Illinois/Benedictine University from 2004 to 2009.
 He taught courses in public speaking, state and local government, and federal government.
 He served as the president of the Illinois State's Attorneys Association.

 The Illinois Supreme Court appointed then-Sangamon County State's Attorney John Schmidt to a judgeship in Illinois's 7th Circuit Court.
 On September 28, 2010, Milhiser was chosen by the Sangamon County Board to serve as the new State's Attorney until the 2012 general election.
 Milhiser, endorsed by the Sangamon County Republican Party, defeated Ron Tupy, longtime chief legal counsel for the Illinois Prisoner Review Board by a three-to-one margin in the 2012 Republican primary and defeated Democratic candidate and labor attorney Ron Stradt in the general election.
 As the State's Attorney, he tried serious felony cases, including first degree murder, armed violence, attempted murder of a police officer, and sexual assault cases.
 Dan Wright was appointed his successor as State's Attorney and sworn into office on October 30, 2018.

+On November 14, 2023, John Milhiser was sworn in as Sangamon County State's Attorney for a second time after receiving unanimous approval from the Sangamon County Board.
+Milhiser, who previously served in the role from 2010 to 2018, returned to the position following the appointment of his successor, Dan Wright, to a judgeship in Illinois's 7th Circuit Court.
+In his initial remarks after being sworn in, Milhiser emphasized that his priorities include enhancing public safety and reducing violent crime throughout the county, and he underscored the importance of a collaborative, problem-solving approach to prosecution.

+In the November 2024 election, Milhiser was re-elected, defeating trial attorney Kimberly Talken.